Tangential, Tilted and Hillside Nozzle Design

 Due to process and pipe routing considerations, nozzles on pressure vessels and heat exchangers are frequently placed in non-radial orientations.
-These non-radial nozzle to vessel intersections create obround openings which require additional geometric calculations to meet ASME Code rules.
-Put another way, the nozzle opening diameter d used for reinforcement calculations is not fixed by the nozzle size; it changes every time a process engineer re-locates the nozzle on the equipment.
-COMPRESS and INSPECT use the nozzle orientation and location input to determine the governing plane of reinforcement, F factor (see Fig. UG-37) and opening chord length (d).
+These non-radial or hillside nozzle to vessel intersections create obround openings which require additional geometric calculations to meet ASME VIII BPVC rules.
+Put another way, the nozzle opening diameter d used for UG-37 reinforcement calculations is not fixed by the nozzle size; it changes every time a process engineer re-locates the nozzle on the equipment.
+COMPRESS and INSPECT use the specified nozzle orientation and location as well as the type of construction (integral or non-integral) to automatically determine the governing plane of reinforcement, F factor (see Fig. UG-37) and opening chord length (d).

-Competing software products expect you to manually calculate the opening chord length, d and type it in.
-COMPRESS and INSPECT save time and reduce errors by automatically calculating the opening chord length for you.
+Competing software products expect you to manually calculate the opening chord length and type it in for every non-radial nozzle on the vessel.
+COMPRESS and INSPECT save engineering hours and reduce errors by performing this tedious calculation for you.